Zhirui86/Zhirui86.github.io/_pages/about.md

 *2025.6 - 2025.9*

-AI Agent System Development Intern: LLMs for FinTech about Quantitative trading of options
+AI Agent System Development Intern

+Project: LLMs for FinTech about Quantitative trading of options

 </div>